 Assist you in developing a safe exercise program

-The noninvasive vascular lab is located on the first floor of AnMed Health Heart and Vascular Center on the Medical Center Campus.
+The noninvasive cardiovascular lab is located on the first floor of AnMed Health Heart and Vascular Center on the Medical Center Campus.
 Appointments can be made through First Call Scheduling by calling (864) 512-2255.
 Physician referral is required for noninvasive vascular lab tests.

 For your convenience cardiovascular tests are offered in more than one location.
 Services in each location vary, so please double check with your physician or call ahead if you have any questions about where to go.